kostja93/UniverseSimulation/README.md

-# cg-praktikum
+# Universe Simulation

-A practical course at the university og applied science of Münster
+A universe simulation written in JavaScript with the help of OpenGL.
+You can view it [here](http://kostja93.github.io/UniverseSimulation/)